-• Opened a Computer Lab with Broadband facility which became operational on 20.02.2019 as a step towards strengthening the IT infrastructure of the college. • As a measure to introduce value-added and job-oriented courses, it has been proposed to open an IGNOU study centre in its campus to facilitate the students for pursuing add-on/certificate/degree courses in addition to their regular courses. • A Canteen has been opened inside the college campus to cater to the needs of the students and staff of the institution. • This institution has been taking steps to intimate the Govt. at regular intervals about the teaching and non-teaching staff position in order to fill up the existing vacant posts. • Opened PG course in Geology from the academic session 2018-19. • The institution has been adding books (text and reference) regularly to the existing stock of the college library. .
-This institution has been taking steps for improving the students' academic performance by conducting remedial classes/extra classes for the slow learners. • Necessary steps are being taken for strengthening the IT infrastructure in the institution by creating IT enabled classrooms. • A proposal was mooted for construction of one Boys' Hostel and one Ladies' Hostel and steps are being taken for the functioning of these hostel.
+• Opened a Computer Lab with Broadband facility which became operational on 20.02.2019 as a step towards strengthening the IT infrastructure of the college. • As a measure to introduce value-added and job-oriented courses, this institution opened an IGNOU study centre in its campus to facilitate the students for pursuing add-on/certificate/degree courses in addition to their regular courses. • A Canteen has been opened inside the college campus to cater to the needs of the students and staff of the institution. • This institution has been taking steps to intimate the Govt. at regular intervals about the teaching and non-teaching staff position in order to fill up the existing vacant posts. • Opened PG course in Geology from the academic session 2018-19. • The institution has been adding books (text and reference) regularly to the existing stock of the college library. .
+This institution has been taking steps for improving the students' academic performance by conducting remedial classes/extra classes for the slow learners. • Necessary steps are being taken for strengthening the IT infrastructure in the institution by creating IT enabled classrooms.